ComNets-Bremen/TWIN/README.md

 These two concepts are merged to provide an *efficient and quick dissemination protocol* for firmware on the Back-Channel for __TWIN__

+## Usage

+	$ python3 TWIN.py -h

+	usage: TWIN.py [-h] [-V VERSION] [-b BLOCK] [-p PATH] [-f FILENAME]

+	Data Dissemination in TWIN Back-Channel

+	optional arguments:
+  	-h, --help            show this help message and exit -V VERSION, --version VERSION
+                        	Version Number
+  	-b BLOCK, --block BLOCK
+                        	Encoding Block Length
+  	-p PATH, --path PATH
+  							Target Folder for Filename
+  	-f FILENAME, --filename FILENAME
+                        	Main File for Fountain

+* `VERSION`: Integer value, describing the Version with which the __TWIN Node__ would start.

+* `BLOCK`: Block Size for the LT-Encoded Block.
+The value should be less than __1500 Bytes__ (in order to avoid IPv6 fragmentation)

+* `PATH`: this is the Path to the directory where the Firmware File lies or stored.

+* `FILENAME`: the firmware file to be disseminated.
+This file should be a valid `.tar` file

+### Default Values
+All Default Values are taken from `TWIN/global_variables.py`.
+These values can be overriden according to applications.

 ## Further Information

 This Project is supported with a detailed [Wiki](https://github.com/ComNets-Bremen/TWIN/wiki).